aristocratos/bpytop/README.md

 ### Snap package

-(Not recommended due to multiple issues caused by snap sandboxing)
+(Note!
+There is some issues caused by the snap sandboxing)

 by @kz6fittycent